Enterprise-D/ecDNAfinder/README.md

 `-s` (optional) summary-only mode.
 Use this option to skip redundant cell processing.

-Note: current version will ignore all interactions that involve chromosome Y.
+Note: current version will ignore all interactions that involve chromosome Y (`'chrY'`).

 **Output example:**